Enjoy mathematics? We have a place for you in the Mathematics Department at AU. Your degree here will open doors to countless career opportunities.

 - Courses taught by Ph.D. faculty (not teaching assistants)

 - A mathematics learning lab adjacent to faculty offices

 - Engaging advisors who get to know you by the first day of classes

 - Opportunities for student research projects during the academic year and in the summer

 - The ability to tailor your course of study

 "There are a lot of opportunities for REU's and research I've gotten in my time here.
 Faculty are really supportive of your interests and will help you accomplish your goals to get there."

 We have courses to develop basic competence in mathematical reasoning and intermediate courses that provide the necessary support for a variety of majors.
 We also have a full course of study for students intending to become teachers, actuaries, researchers, or engineers — and for those who are preparing for graduate study in mathematics or related areas.

 Math majors choose from various upper-level courses in topics as diverse as abstract algebra, topology, real analysis, and complex analysis.
 Courses in computer science and physics are required, and students can select other advanced courses based upon your interests, choosing from classes such as probability and statistics, discrete structures, and the history of mathematics.
 We can also help to design a faculty-guided independent study for a unique learning experience.

-High school students who have already completed Calculus I and wish to continue their mathematical education by taking Calculus II can enroll at Augustana.
-Interested students should contact Adam Heinitz to register.
-Click here to learn more.
+Note: High school students who have already completed Calculus I and wish to continue their mathematical education by taking Calculus II can enroll at Augustana.
+Interested students should contact Wade Gemar to register.